Why Multifamily Marketers Must Optimize Beyond Google

 Imagine you’ve started a new band and are planning your first gig.
 How would you let people know?
 Flyers are a traditional yet effective promotional method.
 But what if those carefully designed flyers were merely piled on a street corner, untouched?

 Your multifamily website is like that flyer.
-By itself, it’s compelling and beautiful.
-But how will your target audience find it?
+It’s compelling and beautiful by itself, but how will your target audience find it?

 The Synergy of SEO and PPC

 Using both these methods together is where the magic happens.
 SEO lays the groundwork for a consistent and long-term online presence.
 It’s like building your band’s reputation.
-PPC, on the other hand, can be the quick jolt of attention you need, such as announcing a debut album or a special event.
+On the other hand, PPC can be the quick jolt of attention you need, such as announcing a debut album or a special event.

 Partners in Crime